Yalantis-Projects-Romanenko/tasks_managment/readme.md

 https://www.getpostman.com/collections/88178d2e6247dadef6b4

-## Athorization
+## Authorization
-To make request authorized it should have `Authorization` header with `base64` encoder username there.
-Usename can contain only letters and numbers there.
+To make request authorized, it should have `Authorization` header with `base64` encoded username there.
+Username can contain only letters and numbers.